 2019 - Baroness Brown of Cambridge

-We are delighted to let you know that our speaker for 2019 is Baroness Brown of Cambridge DBE FREng FRS, Julia King.
+We were privileged to welcome Baroness Brown of Cambridge DBE FREng FRS, Julia King, as our speaker in 2019.
 Baroness Brown is an engineer, who has held senior engineering and leadership roles in industry and universities.

 2017 - Julie Hirigoyen, CEO UK Green Building Council